stirlab/headless-selenium-test-server/README.md

 ### From the master

 The [production/bootstrap-salt-master-server.sh](production/bootstrap-salt-master-server.sh)
-script symlinks all scripts in [production/scripts] to `/usr/local/bin`.
+script symlinks all scripts in [production/scripts](production/scripts) to `/usr/local/bin`.
 They provide a simple method to manage up to ten testing servers at once, by executing the individual test management script on multiple test servers.
 Edit the `SERVER_NAME_TEMPLATE` variable at the top of each script to match the naming pattern of the minion IDs on your testing servers, and run the script without arguments for usage instructions.

+## Miscellaneous

+ * Everything under the [salt/salt/custom](salt/salt/custom) directory are resources specifically used by the lead developer in their testing environment.
+They are included in the repository for convenience, and can be used or removed as needed without compromising the overall functionality of the server.

+## Support

+The issue tracker for this project is provided to file bug reports, feature requests, and project tasks -- support requests are not accepted via the issue tracker.
+For all support-related issues, including configuration, usage, and training, consider hiring a competent consultant.